Marzieh Gail

 Marzieh Gail (1 April 1908 – 16 October 1993), born Marzieh Nabil Khan, was a Persian-American Bahá'i writer and translator.

 Early life

-Marzieh Khan was one of the three children of Mirza Ali Kuli Khan and Florence Breed Khan.
+Marzieh Khan was one of the three children of Mirza Ali Kuli Khan Zarabi (Nabil-Al-Dawla) Iranian diplomat and Florence Breed Khan.
 Her father was a diplomat from Iran; her mother was an American Bahá'i convert and diplomatic hostess.
 Her grandmother, Alice Ives Breed, was a Boston clubwoman and socialite.
+Her grandfather, Abdorahim-khan Zarabi, was historian, writer, poet and painter and sheriff.

 As a child, Khan lived in Washington, D.C., Paris, Tehran, Istanbul, and Tbilisi, because of her father's work.
 Khan attended Vassar College, Mills College, and Stanford University, graduating from the last of these in 1929.
 She earned a master's degree in English in 1932, at the University of California, Berkeley.

 Career

 Khan was an early admirer of Shoghi Effendi, longtime head of the Bahá'i Faith.
 She and her first husband went to Iran to teach Bahá'i classes.
 Gail was an early woman journalist in Tehran.
 After her husband's death, she concentrated on translating Bahá'i texts.
 From 1936 to 1939, she taught summer classes at Louhelen Baháʼí School in Michigan.
 During World War II, she did translation work for the Office of War Information.
 In the 1950s, with her second husband, she worked on Bahá'i projects in France, Austria, and the Netherlands.

 Gail's writing included three books about the fourteenth century, books on Bahá'i topics, newspaper articles, and magazine essays.
 She translated several Bahá'i texts into English.